jkved/spin-models/README.md

 **scale.py** - functions to implement diversity index calculations (random spatial grouping model is one instance of diversity index, namely _I = 0_).
 **scaling-new.py** - new set of functions to implement diversity index calculations (_i_ at this case).
 Idea of this stems from grouping clusters in Ising model by Wolff interpretation.

-The .pdf document is text of my final thesis.
+The .pdf document contains text of my final thesis.

 **Notebooks** folder contains some of jupyter notebooks where said functions are used for simulations.